 HAWAII

-There is currently no state licensing requirement to become a home inspector in the state of Hawaii.
+There is no state licensing requirement to become a home inspector in Hawaii.

 IDAHO